magneticio/vamp.io/content/documentation/api/v9.9.9/api-blueprints.md

  Field name    |  Required  | description
  --------------|---|-----------------
  name | yes |
- kind | optional | Required to [send multiple resources](/documentation/api/api-overview/#send-multiple-resources-post-put-and-delete)
+ kind | optional | Required to [send multiple resources](/documentation/api/v9.9.9/api-overview/#send-multiple-resources) to `/api/v1`
  gateways | optional |  Can be created separately and referenced from here or defined inline as part of the blueprint.
-See [gateway resource](/documentation/api/api-gateways) clusters | yes  |
+See [gateway resource](/documentation/api/v9.9.9/api-gateways) clusters | yes  |
  services | yes |
  breed |  yes |Can be created separately and referenced from here or defined inline as part of the blueprint.
-See [breed resource](/documentation/) environment variables | optional |
+See [breed resource](/documentation/api/v9.9.9/api-breeds) environment variables | optional |
  scale | optional | Can be created separately and referenced from here or defined inline as part of the blueprint.
 If omitted, the default scale will be used (See [scale resource](/documentation/) and [reference.conf default scale](/documentation/installation/configuration-reference/#operation))